 Start with King Cake on January 6

 Carnival season begins on January 6, which means that the wait for king cake is officially over.
 Traditionally made with sweet brioche dough, cinnamon filling and a glazed icing finish, the first slice of king cake is the official marker of the Mardi Gras season.
 Bakeries in New Orleans have been making them for years in both traditional and eccentric varieties (savory crawfish king cake, anyone?).
 If you’re in town, swing by King Cake Hub to check out over 60 local varieties.
-Learn more about New Orleans’ Best King Cakes here, many of which are available for nationwide shipping.
+Learn more about New Orleans’ Best King Cakes here, many of which are available for nationwide and international shipping.